joniles/mpxj/mkdocs/docs/howto-read-opc.md

 # How To: Read Oracle Primavera Cloud projects

-Oracle Primavera Cloud (henceforth abbreviated to OPC) is Oracle's "next generation" scheduling product.
+Oracle Primavera Cloud (OPC) is Oracle's
+"next generation" scheduling product.
 The nomenclature is confusing as this is not a hosted version of Primavera P6, but rather a distinct product which is different from the various hosted options available for Primavera P6 and P6 EPPM.

 OPC provides a REST API which is used by MPXJ to read project data.
 You will need to ensure that you have